My debtors are

 A: Take their name and position in the debtor company.
 Fax, post and email a copy, then call for the person you spoke to and ask when payment will be made.

-Q: "The cheque is in the (ubiquitous) post"
+Q: "The cheque is in the (ubiquitous) p

-Q: "We can only pay you when a large debtor pays us"
+Q: "We can only pay you when a large debtor pays u

 A: Ask if they know about s123 and s214 Insolvency Act 1986 (insolvency test and wrongful trading) write pointing this out.
 Tell them to look at our website www.companyrescue.co.uk.
 Refuse to supply until an agreement for payment is reached.

-Q: "The person who writes cheques is away"
+Q: "The person responsible for payments is away"

 A: Ask the person how other essential payments are made such as utilities and wages.
 Get a commitment to pay you too - even some on account.